 Grand County, 1875 square miles Towns of Fraser, Granby, Grand Lake, Hot Sulphur Springs, Kremmling, & Winter Park

 15,860 (More than a million visitors & guests annually)

 Station 4 - Kremmling, Colorado

-State of the art Medic Units designed and setup as Mobile Intensive Care Units (MICU), to provide immediate lifesaving care and critical out of county transports.
+The GCEMS fleet consists of state-of-the-art ambulances designed and set up as Mobile Intensive Care Units (MICU), to provide immediate lifesaving care and critical out-of-county transports.

 - Two Chevrolet C4500 double stretcher ambulances